 Ask your doctor about how these techniques can help ease pain and stiffness in addition to your other treatments:

-Practice posture.
-Sitting and standing up straight may also help with pain and stiffness.
+- Practice posture.
+Sitting and standing up straight may help with pain and stiffness.

-Heat and cold.
+- Heat and cold therapy.
 Using moist heat pads or taking hot showers can ease your stiff, sore back.
 Cold packs can lower swelling in inflamed joints.